Si-ddhartha/Face-Detection/README.md

     Add custom layers on top of the VGG16 base to perform classification and localization tasks.

-    Design the classification head to predict whether a face is present in the input image or not, typically as a binary classification task (face or no face).
+    Designed the classification head to predict whether a face is present in the input image or not, typically as a binary classification task (face or no face).

-    Design the localization head to predict the bounding box coordinates around the detected face.
+    Designed the localization head to predict the bounding box coordinates around the detected face.

 4. Training: